Homeschooling in Canada: History

 Unlike in some other countries, there has never been a time in which homeschooling was illegal in Canada.
 The Ontario Education Act, for example, states in Section 21(2)(a) that "A person is excused from attendance at school if [...] the person is receiving education elsewhere."

 Homeschooling started to become significantly more popular in Canada in the 1970s.
 In 1979, just over 2,000 Canadian children were being homeschooled.
 In 1995, Meighan estimated the total number of homeschoolers in Canada to be 10,000 official and 20,000 unofficial.
 Karl M. Bunday estimated, in 1995, based on journalistic reports, that about 1 percent of school-age children were homeschooled.
 In April 2005, the total number of registered homeschool students in British Columbia was 3,068.
 In Manitoba, homeschoolers are required to register with Manitoba Education, Citizenship and Youth.
 The number of homeschoolers was noted at over 1500 in 2006; 0.5% of students enrolled in the public system.
 In 2016, approximately 1% to 2% of North American children are homeschooled, which includes about 60,000 in Canada.

 One technique that is specifically Canadian, specifically British Columbian, is the distributed learning approach to homeschooling.
 Distributed learning is an online program that is directed by a teacher that meets provincial standards for education.
 The program draws on public and private curricula.
 This is distinctive to British Columbia because it is the only province that has a distributed learning policy.
 It is one of the most popular forms of homeschooling.

+Following the COVID-19 pandemic, the number of homeschooled children in Canada more than doubled, with nearly 84,000 students enrolled in the 2020-2021 school year, compared to around 41,000 in the previous year.